TumCucTom/factlet/README.md

 - **Lock Screen** - Circular, rectangular, and inline variants

 ### Topic Filtering
-Filter which topics appear in both the app and widgets:
+Filter which topics appear in both the app, widgets, and notifications:
 - All (default)
 - Science
 - History